 With that said, the focus of this article is on whether you can and not if you should.

 Whether you can or not is going to depend on a number of factors including, your land dimensions and your ability to comply with things such as car turning circle and parking requirements and many others.

-If there are restrictive covenants on your title, neighbourhood precedent and of course council and planning regulations such as overlays.
+If there are restrictive covenants on your title, neighbourhood precedent and of course council regulations such as planning overlays.

 First up, a good place to start is by looking for Neighbourhood Precedence of other recent and similar subdivision approvals in the immediate vicinity of your property.